-Prompts 10.
-Budget neutrality 10.1 Current status and analysis State has no update to report (Place an X) State response 10.1.1 If the SUD component is part of a broader demonstration, the state should provide an analysis of the SUD-related budget neutrality and an analysis of budget neutrality as a whole.
+Prompts State has no update to report (Place an X) State response 10.
+Budget neutrality 10.1 Current status and analysis 10.1.1 If the SUD component is part of a broader demonstration, the state should provide an analysis of the SUD-related budget neutrality and an analysis of budget neutrality as a whole.
 Describe the current status of budget neutrality and an analysis of the budget neutrality to date.
-X The State has yet to expend funds under the waiver.
-Updates will be forthcoming as the state begins operationalizing the waiver.
+X Updates will be forthcoming as the state begins operationalizing the waiver.
+10.2 Implementation update 10.2.1 The state expects to make other program changes that may affect budget neutrality Effective June 29, 2022, The State updated the rate for Sections 65, Substance Use Disorder (SUD) Intensive Outpatient Program (IOP) services in MIHMS retroactively to January 1, 2022.
+The old rate was \$102 per diem with the newly established rate of \$192.83 per diem.
+The state anticipates that these new rates will lead increased provider participation.

-State has no update to report (Place an X) State response X No updates at this time.
-The state promulgated rules effective November 1, 2021 that increased reimbursement rates for SUD residential treatment services, removed potentially stigmatizing language from policy, removed arbitrary annual admission limits, and increased total covered days for certain SUD treatment models.
-SUD Intensive Outpatient Program rates are planned to be effective January 2022.
+Prompts State has no update to report (Place an X) State response 11.
+SUD-related demonstration operations and policy 11.1 Considerations 11.1.1 The state should highlight significant SUD (or if broader demonstration, then SUD-related) demonstration operations or policy considerations that could positively or negatively affect beneficiary enrollment, access to services, timely provision of services, budget neutrality, or any other provision that has potential for beneficiary impacts.
+Also note any activity that may accelerate or create delays or impediments in achieving the SUD demonstration's approved goals or objectives, if not already reported elsewhere in this document.
+See report template instructions for more detail.
+X The state promulgated rules effective November 1, 2021 that increased reimbursement rates for SUD residential treatment services, removed potentially stigmatizing language from policy, removed arbitrary annual admission limits, and increased total covered days for certain SUD treatment models.
+SUD Intensive Outpatient Program rates were approved to be retroactively effective January 2022.
 The state anticipates that these new rates will lead increased provider participation, opening member access to services.
 The State's legislature did not pass LD 415, contemplating amending the MaineCare Benefits manual which will expand the eligibility criteria for SUD targeted case management.
 The state continues to consider ways to expand access to care management and care coordination for individuals with substance use disorder.
 The State is experiencing workforce shortages following COVID-19 concerns and that state is considering ways to incentivize individuals to join the SUD workforce.
-A recent initiative includes recruitment and retention payments for HCBS providers (including report (Place an X)
+A recent initiative includes recruitment and retention payments for HCBS providers (including SUD treatment providers).